Dickinson scores twice in night of 1sts, Stars top Ducks 5-2

 The Stars broke the tie with second-period goals by Heiskanen, Janmark and Dickinson for a 5-2 lead.

+"Everybody wants to chip in," Dickinson said.
+"We're getting a little more depth scoring now, and everybody's feeling good.
+We're playing hard and that makes it difficult for other teams with all four lines."

 NOTES: The Stars scored five goals in each of two wins against Anaheim this season. ...
 The Ducks played in Dallas for the second time in 13 nights.
 The season series will end with a game in Anaheim on Dec.
 12. ...
 Dallas RW Brett Ritchie, 25, and his younger brother Nick, 22, played against each other for the seventh time in their NHL careers.
-Each had an assist, his first point while playing against each other. ...
+Each had an assist, his first point while playing against each other.
+Nick Ritchie left the game during the second period with an upper-body injury. ...
 Stars RW Alexander Radulov (lower-body injury), who usually skates on the line with Tyler Seguin and Jamie Benn, missed his third straight game.

 UP NEXT